najanijohnson/CystFinder/README.md

 - `output_directory`: Path to the directory where the processed images and results will be saved.
 Note this will be where the repo is saved on your device.

 ### `Macro.ijm`
-This ImageJ macro takes a folder full of TIFF images and converts them to JPEG format.
+This ImageJ macro converts all TIFF images in a folder into JPEG format.

 Usage:
 1. Open ImageJ.